-Motion Sensing Mechanism Using the Lilypad Arduino and IMU Sensors: A Pilot Study
+Motion sensing mechanism using the Lilypad Arduino and IMU sensors: A pilot study

 Authors

-• Sriraam Natarajan Ramaiah Institute of Technology
+• Sriraam Natarajan * Center for Medical Electronics and Computing, Ramaiah Institute of Technology, Bengaluru, India.

 Keywords: